Tamer Mour's Homepage

 Research Work

-Chronological order, see also my dblp or Google Scholar page.
+Reverse chronological order.
+See also my dblp or Google Scholar page.

 Locally Testable Tree Codes

-with Alon Rosen and Ron Rothblum
+with Alon Rosen and Ron Rothblum, to appear in SODA'25

 Suppose we wish to encode a huge amount of data that is created across multiple generations.
 Each generation creates new information and we would like to encode it in an online manner into a... repository.
 We want the encoding to be such that we can still decode and retrieve the information even if few errors happened along the way.
 Further, we want to be able to test that the stored data is properly encoded by reading only a few locations in the (potentially huge) repository.
 In this work, we build the first locally testable tree codes, which offer a solution to such a scenario. more